Our Paediatrician Team

 General Paediatrician

 Paul is a General Pediatrician and brings nearly 20 years of pediatric experience to his role at Greenhouse Paediatrics.
 Following fellowship in neurorehabilitation and disability care, he now works in both hospital and private paediatrics, focusing on complex cases involving behavioral challenges associated with autism, ADHD, anxiety, and adolescent health.
-Preferring a collaborative approach to healthcare, Dr. Wallman is dedicated to supporting children and families navigating unique health needs.
-Outside of his practice, he enjoys any sports, cooking and whisky.

 Dr Annie O'Donnell